18F/18f.gsa.gov/_posts/2015-12-07-what-exactly-do-we-even-do-all-day.md

 and [set it to public](https://trello.com/b/0geMlbgF/epa-emanifest).

 [![The public Trello board for the e-Manifest project](/assets/blog/e-manifest/e-manifest-trello.jpg)](https://trello.com/b/0geMlbgF/epa-emanifest)
-*The public Trello board for the e-Manifest project*
+*The public Trello board for the e-Manifest project.*

 We shared the link with internal stakeholders at EPA, OMB, and in Congress.
 We emailed it to our industry partners.
 We posted it on [the